 When he is not busy dishing out praise n’ treats in class, Terence can be found at home or on-the-go with his wife Sandy and their three children.
-The Kirby’s have an elusive cat Dreton and two dogs, Sweat Pea and Bavo, who often earn their keep by volunteering as class stand-ins or comic relief in the parking lot.
+The Kirby’s have an elusive cat Dreton and three dogs, Sweat Pea, Bavo, and Kip, who often earn their keep by volunteering as class stand-ins or comic relief in the parking lot.

 A true New Englander and a lover of nature and the outdoors, Terence enjoys fishing and surfing on a year-round basis.
 He treasures being part of the tight-knit New Hampshire seacoast community where he can contribute to making life more enjoyable for dogs and humans alike.

 Margaret started off as a student in 2002 and joined the MDM team a few years later.
 Since then, she has racked up some serious training hours and credentials.
 We don’t know where she finds the time and energy but she does, every day.
 Margaret is an accomplished Agility competitor/instructor with over 15 years of experience as a New England Agility Team member and as a Certified White Mountain Agility instructor.
 She is a CPE (Canine Performance Events) member and has titled Canine Good Citizen and Therapy dogs.

-Margaret is a recent graduate of UNH with a double major in Health and Human Services.
+Margaret is a graduate of UNH with a double major in Health and Human Services.
 As an undergrad, she refined the Therapy Dog program at York Hospital.

-Margaret embraces the mulitdog household philosophy and currently has a pack of two in tow.
+Margaret embraces the mulitdog household philosophy and currently has a pack of three in tow.
 Her extended family includes the hundreds more she has overseen and/or has worked with in MDM day school as well as group and private lessons.
-Currently, on her time off, you will find her pursuing competition obedience and agility with her new pup Pye.
-Sleep is for the weak.
+Currently, on her time off, you will find her pursuing competition obedience and agility with her pup Pye.